YiTingTsou/wave-data-toolbox/docs/structure.md

 ### Internal Helper Functions for `loadWaveData`

+- **localEnableParallel.m**: Decide whether to use parallel and try to start a pool
+- **fetchAndCache.m**: Fetch and cache monthly data files, optionally in parallel
+- **assembleAndSaveDataset**: Assemble wave or wind data from monthly files and save complete dataset.
+- **assembleStreamedDataset.m**: Assemble wave or wind data using streamed access via MATFILE if assembleAndSaveDataset fails due to memory limits

-The following helper functions support the main wave and wind data loading workflow:
+The following helper functions support the main wave and wind data loading workflow, `+gridded/` and `+spec/`:

 - **`findNearestGridPoint.m`**: Identifies the nearest valid ocean grid point for a given location
 - **`loadMonthlyData.m`**: Loads wind or wave data for a single month, with built-in fallback logic for missing variables
 - **`saveMonthlyData.m`**: Saves individual monthly datasets to disk
 - **`storeMonthlyData.m`**: Collects and stores monthly wave data in cell arrays for further processing
 - **`saveCompleteDataset.m`**: Aggregates and saves complete datasets for both wave and wind data

-Folder structure:

-- `+gridded/`: Contains functions for loading and processing wave data
-  - `lonlat/`: Pre-loaded longitude, latitude and available wave data locations
-- `+spec/`: Contains functions for loading and processing wind data

 ### Internal Helper Functions for `waveHindcastAnalysis`